Jeshibu/Playnite-wiki/Known-Issues.md

-### General performance issues
+### General performance issues and crashes

-Custom themes and extensions can greatly affect Playnite's performance.
+Custom themes and extensions can greatly affect Playnite's performance and stability.
 If you start experiencing issues with performance, try switching to default theme and disable 3rd party extensions to see if it fixes the issue.
 You can quickly test it by starting Playnite in "Safe mode" from Help menu.

 Also make sure that hardware acceleration is not disabled in Advanced -> Performance settings.